Contributing Gear Writer

 Style

 Winter boots come in a plethora of styles, from practical and sporty to elegant and trendy.
 Your choice will depend on the setting in which you’ll be using them (urban environments, rural landscapes, etc.) and your personal fashion preferences.
+The Blundstone All-Terrain Thermal is easily the sharpest boot we tested.
 Features like faux-fur linings, leather uppers, and varying heights (ankle, mid-calf, knee-high) all influence a boot’s aesthetics and functionality.

 Sustainability

-For the environmentally conscious, there are winter boots made with sustainable practices.
+For the environmentally conscious, some winter boots are made with sustainable practices.
 This can involve recycled materials, ethical sourcing of down (if used), and boots crafted from vegan materials.

 Return to Comparison Table | Return to Top Picks

 Editor’s Note: For women’s winter boots, check out our guide to The Best Winter Boots for Women.
 Looking to stay warm this winter?
-Here are our guides to The Best Puffer Jackets for Men and The Best Puffer Jackets for Women, as well as The Best Women’s Winter Jackets.
+Here are our guides to The Best Puffer Jackets for Men and The Best Puffer Jackets for Women.
 For more gear reviews and features on The Inertia, click here.

 staying warm in the snow